filecoin-project/venus/README.md

 ## Development

-### Contributing and dev process

-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guide and [dev-process.md](dev-process.md) to learn about project management.

-### Install Go, GoMetaLinter and Rust
+### Install Go and Rust

   - The build process for go-filecoin requires at least [Go](https://golang.org/doc/install) version 1.10.
 If you're setting up Go for the first time, we recommend [this tutorial](https://www.ardanlabs.com/blog/2016/05/installing-go-and-your-workspace.html) which includes environment setup.
-  - You'll need Rust (v1.29.0 or later) to build the `rust-proofs` submodule.
+  - You'll also need Rust (v1.29.0 or later) to build the `rust-proofs` submodule.
 You can download it [here](https://www.rust-lang.org/).
-  - You'll also need to install the gometalinter dependency independently using the [instructions here](https://github.com/alecthomas/gometalinter#installing).

 ### Clone